OMAMA-Taioan/khiin-rs/swift/README.md

 cargo make
 ```

-You are now ready to build the apps:
+This will build all prereqs and the macOS input method.
+From here:

 - The iOS app can be built in Xcode using the simulator directly.
-- The macOS input method must be built using `cargo make build-khiinim`
+- To rebuild the macOS IM after making changes, run: `cargo make build-khiinim`

 ### Details